 A practical problem: How to depict music in words?

 You could ask, but how would one express the experience of sound or music in words?
 How can you use visual terms to describe auditory sensations?
-In Structural Analogies by Jörg Jewanski and Sandra Naumann, the analogies between music and art are explained.
+The analogies between music and art, part of a field of study called Audiovisuology, are explained in this scientific paper: Dieter-Daniels_Audiovisuology_2015

 The analogies between art and music include: